32 C

 “On the supply side, steady progress in the south-west monsoon, higher cumulative kharif sowing, and improving reservoir levels augur well for the kharif output.
 The likelihood of La Niña conditions developing during the second half of the monsoon season is likely to have a bearing on agricultural production in 2024-25,” RBI Governor Shaktikanta Das said while announcing Monetary Policy.

-The global economic outlook exhibits steady, though uneven, expansion.
-Manufacturing is indicating a slowdown, while service activity is holding up, Das said, adding that while the near-term outlook looks positive, there are significant challenges to the medium-term global growth outlook.
+The global economic outlook is steady, but uneven.
+Manufacturing is slowing down, while service activity remains strong.
+However, there are significant challenges to the medium-term global growth outlook.

 Looking ahead to the domestic economy, he said improved agricultural activity brightens the prospects of rural consumption, while sustained buoyancy in service activity would support urban consumption.